MauroACSReis/MauroACSReis/README.md

 ## Personal Preferred Stack 🎓

+MERN Stack is what i use the most for web development.

 UI/UX: Figma.

-Front-End: React w/ Next, Redux, Jest, UIkits.
+Front-End: React with Next and Front-End libraries.

-Back-End: Node w/ MongoDB, Prisma, Nest.
+Back-End: Node w/ MongoDB and Express.

-Web3: Remix, Hardhat, Ethers, Moralis.
+Web3: Remix, Hardhat and Ethers.

 Programming Languages: Typescript, SQL, SASS, Solidity.